alexmortali/jj-fitness/README.md

 All content throughout the site was written by me.

 Media
 Both photos of Josh were provided by himself.
-The landing view photos for desktop and mobile were both taken from Adobe Stock, a stock image library.
+All other photos were taken from https://stock.adobe.com/uk/ a stock image website.

 Acknowledgements
 The css for the collapsed navbar was taken from https://www.bootply.com/114896#